johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 The Creative Music System synthesiser has its own dedicated **`CMS`** channel, which is always stereo.

-The upshot of this is that the digital sound and synthesiser volumes can be adjusted independently via the DOSBox mixer (e.g. in games that use digital sound for speech and sound effects, and the synthesiser for music).
+The upshot of this is that the digital audio and synthesiser volumes can be adjusted independently via the DOSBox mixer (e.g., in games that use digital audio for speech and sound effects, and the synthesiser for music).

 !!! note

-    Starting with the Sound Blaster Pro, programs can adjust the volume of the digital sound, OPL, and CD Audio channels via the Sound Blaster software mixer.
+    Starting with the Sound Blaster Pro, programs can adjust the volume of the digital audio, OPL, and CD Audio channels via the Sound Blaster software mixer.
 By default, DOSBox forwards these adjustments to the DOSBox mixer, allowing programs to change the volumes of these channels.
 This can potentially result in your manually set volumes being overridden.
 To